G. William Whitehurst

-George William Whitehurst (born March 12, 1925) is an American retired politician, journalist and academic from Virginia who served as a member of the United States House of Representatives from 1969 to 1987.
+George William Whitehurst (born March 12, 1925) is an American retired politician, journalist and academic who served as a member of the United States House of Representatives for nine terms representing Virginia's 2nd congressional district from 1969 to 1987.
 He began his career as a professor at the Norfolk campus of the College of William & Mary, which became Old Dominion University in 1962 and he served as dean of students from 1963 to 1968.
 Upon retiring from politics, he returned to what was by then Old Dominion University, where he held the chair of Kaufman Lecturer in Public Affairs until he retired.
-He is a member of the Republican Party.

 Early life

 George William Whitehurst was born in Norfolk, Virginia on March 12, 1925 to Calvert Stanhope Whitehurst and the former Laura Virginia Tomlinson.
 Graduating from Matthew Fontaine Maury High School in 1942, he served in the United States Navy as an aviation radioman in the Pacific Theater, from 1943 to 1946.
 He married Jennette Seymour Franks on August 24, 1946 in Plymouth, Massachusetts.
 Together, they had one daughter and one son.
 She died on March 6, 2009.

 Whitehurst received his bachelor's degree in history from Washington and Lee University in 1950, and his master's degree, also in history, from the University of Virginia in 1951.
 In 1962, Whitehurst received his Doctor of Philosophy in American Diplomatic History from West Virginia University.
 While attending Washington and Lee University, he joined the Delta Upsilon fraternity.
 He later served on the board of directors for Delta Upsilon fraternity.
 He was an active faculty member at the Norfolk Division of William & Mary in 1950, and was on hand when the Division became an autonomous four-year institution, Old Dominion University, in 1962.
 He stepped down in 1968 to run for Congress.